airblade/css_dryer/README.markdown

 You put your stylesheets, DRY or otherwise, in `app/views/stylesheets/`.
 Once rendered they will be cached in `public/stylesheets/`.

 DRY stylesheet files should have a `ncss` extension -- think 'n' for nested.
-For example, `site.ncss`.
+For example, `site.css.ncss`.

 Get them in your views with a `css` extension like this: